wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 {% include l18n.html %}
 {% include _toc.html %}

 This article is a step-by-step tutorial on how to setup and use GPG for Git to use for signing Git Tags, for non-repudiation.
 Also covered are releases associated with Tags.
+Since we're using GPG, we have bonus notes about signing of whole files using GPG.

-The contribution of this article is the logical ordering of deep-dive concepts presented in a succint way, as a hands-on narrated scenic tour.
+The contribution of this article is the logical ordering of <strong>deep-dive</strong> concepts presented in a succint way, as a hands-on narrated scenic tour.
 "PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.

 NOTE: This page is still actively under construction.